root-foundation/root/ai.md

 ---

 From this understanding of how AGI impacts our activities, we can predict what a post AGI world will look like.

-## Predictions

-As artificial intelligence advances, we will see that:

-1. Peak outcome grows superexponentially.
-2. Competition grows at least exponentially.
-3. Outcomes become more extreme superexponentially, across **all** activities.
-4. Number of economically viable activities grows superexponentially.
-5. Rate of displacement of winners grows at least exponentially.
-6. Absolute number of winners grows at least exponentially.

-The specificity of these growth rates matters.
-For example, misjudging the difference between "exponential" and "superexponential" growth can lead to very different, sometimes even opposite, predictions.
-In case you're unfamiliar with growth rates we recommend reading [our primer](appendix/GrowthRatePrimer.md).

 ## 1) Higher peak